Emitter Emission tab: Emission quicktab

 Birthrate and Variation

 The number of particles emitted per second (not per frame), or per pulse if 'Pulse Emission' is turned on.
-Click the small black arrow to the left of the parameter to show additional birthrate settings:
+Click the small arrow to the left of the parameter to show additional birthrate settings:

 This setting controls how the birthrate value is calculated.